Does your cat ever lick you? Have you ever wondered why they do it?

 Mother cats also use licking as a means of cleaning their kittens, and your cat is continuing the tradition their mother taught them.

-If your cat is licking you as a means of grooming, you should be honored, as that shows how comfortable and secure they feel around you.
+If your cat is licking you as a means of grooming, you should feel honored, as that shows how comfortable and secure they feel around you.

 You Are A Pacifier Substitute